How do You Manage – and Optimize – a Multi-Generational Workforce?

 These age groups all think differently.
 Communicate differently.
 Especially, interact with technology differently.
 How do you get them all on the same page?

-In “Optimizing the Generations – 5 Generations Working Together,” employee retention speaker and expert Jeff Kortes (Baby Boomer) and Randy Wilinski (Millennial) use humor, research and personal experiences to show how to bring out the best in each generation.
+In “Optimizing the Generations – Working Together for Success,” employee retention speaker and expert Jeff Kortes (Baby Boomer) and Randy Wilinski (Millennial) use humor, research and personal experiences to show how to bring out the best in each generation.
 You’ll understand what makes each group tick … and the (mis)perceptions they hold of each other.

 Everyone has something to offer, regardless of age.
 Are you taking full advantage of these multigenerational opportunities?
 Jeff and Randy will help you bridge the gaps, and seize this historic moment for success.